hackmysql/website/content/lessons-from-20-years-hacking-mysql-part-2.md

 When I ask or bring up the issue, the reply is almost always dismissive, like "It's good enough" or "Yeah but is anything _technically_ wrong?"

 I think the tech industry is at a turning point.
-For the past 30+ years (back to the 1990s), merely being able to program&mdash;to deliver working code&mdash;was a path to success.
+For the past 30 years (back to the 1990s), merely being able to program&mdash;to deliver working code&mdash;was a path to success.
 But the party ended with a final hurrah from 2020&ndash;2022: the pandemic-era tech hiring frenzy and stock bubble.

-But now the opposite is sweeping the industry: massive layoffs, limited jobs, tough competition, and&mdash;to top it all off&mdash;_reduced_ total compensation.
+Now the opposite is sweeping the industry: massive layoffs, limited jobs, tough competition, and&mdash;to top it all off&mdash;_reduced_ total compensation.

-I predict that the next 20 years of tech will favor those who put in intentional effort to deliver quality code and programs in every aspect.
+I predict that the next 30 years of tech will favor those who put in intentional effort to deliver quality code and programs in every aspect.
 Not only is coding a commonplace skill that even children are taught, but AI is learning to code, too.
 If coding is no longer the differentiator, then what is?
 Quality.